Wastewater from Septic Systems

-Silent Spring Institute research on septic systems is important beyond Cape Cod.
-One in every four Americans relies on septic systems for wastewater treatment.
+The implications of our research extend beyond Cape Cod as one in every four Americans relies on septic systems for processing their wastewater.
 A sizeable portion of the residents in a number of states—including Delaware, Florida, Maryland, Massachusetts, New Jersey, and New York—also rely on private, shallow groundwater wells for their drinking water.
-With housing density increasing and lot size shrinking to accommodate population growth, the likelihood is growing that wastewater from a household’s or neighboring household’s septic system will contaminate a drinking water well.
+With housing density increasing and lot sizes shrinking to accommodate population growth, so does the likelihood of household wastewater contaminating drinking water supplies.
 Our work will help inform best practices for wastewater management plans and steps that individuals can take to reduce contaminant levels in their wastewater.